 Paul Travis, CFO, Visual Data Media Services - is a results-oriented top executive with extensive experience in accounting and financial control, financial analysis and reporting, cost accounting, treasury, due diligence, risk management, strategic planning, information systems, procurement, divestitures and mergers as well as international accounting and finance.
 Paul has been working progressively for over 20 years/10 years as a head of finance with companies in various industries including entertainment for Deluxe, consumer products for Disney, food & beverage for PepsiCo and Dole Food, distribution and more.
 Paul has knowledge of distribution center, call center and Direct Store Delivery (DSD) operations, and experience in private, PE owned and large publicly traded companies that gives him a very unique and valuable strategic perspective.
 Paul earned a MBA with a concentration in Finance from Michigan State University's Eli Broad Graduate School of Management, and a Bachelor of Business Administration in Accountancy with a minor in Economics and General Business from Western Michigan University.

 Click HERE to learn more about CFO Leadership Council.

 All CFO Leadership Council workshops are FREE for members.
 Non-member senior financial executives are welcome to attend this program for $65.

 PLEASE NOTE THAT CFOLC EVENTS ARE EXCLUSIVE TO SENIOR FINANCIAL EXECUTIVES ONLY.
 (CFOs, Vice Presidents of Finance, Controllers, Directors of Finance, etc.) Service providers, business development and sales executives are restricted from attending.
 The CFO Leadership Council reserves the right to decline any registration.

 Instructional method: Group-Live

-Recommended CPE Credits: More info soon.
+Recommended CPE Credits: 1.8 in Finance

 Experience Level: Basic